richorama/KuduNodeTest/readme.md

 A repository to test Windows Azure Web Site deployments of large node projects.

-To start on Azure, make sure you have the XPlat tools set up, and type the following.
+To deploy on Azure, make sure you have the XPlat tools set up, and type the following.

 ```
 $ azure site create FooBar --git
 $ git clone https://github.com/richorama/KuduNodeTest.git
 $ git push azure master
 ```